PatrykKonior/Portfolio/README.md

+Hello,

-Hello, Below you can find My Portfolio Website:
+Below you can find My Portfolio Website:

 https://patrykkonior-portfolio.netlify.app/

-I'm always interested in new job opportunietes, so dont't hesitate and contact me.
+I'm always interested in new job opportunietes, so dont't hesitate to contact me.